UoY-RoboStar/SLEEC-TK/README.md

 OS name: "linux", version: "5.15.0-92-generic", arch: "amd64", family: "unix"
 ```

-## Eclipse SLEEC Tool Installation
+## SLEEC-TK Tool Installation
+There are two ways to install the SLEEC-TK tool: (1) using the code manually compiled
+following the stepwise instructions above; (2) using a pre-compiled version made
+available in the releases of this repository.
+Below, we describe both ways in more detail.

+### 1. Installation using the manually compiled code
-Once the build has succeeded, the tool can be installed by using The Eclipse
+Once the build has succeeded, the tool can be installed by using the Eclipse
 Installer and the Eclipse Product file `RoboTool_and_SLEEC.setup`.

 1. Download the Eclipse Installer 2023-09 R from [https://www.eclipse.org/downloads/packages/installer](https://www.eclipse.org/downloads/packages/installer), extract and run it.